Paladins-Inn/torganized-play-users/CONTRIBUTING.md

    The respective section below gives more details on the coding guidelines.
 3. **Not all proposed contributions can be accepted**.
    Some features may e.g. just fit a third-party add-on better.
-   The code must fit the overall direction of torganized-play-players and really improve it.
+   The code must fit the overall direction of torganized-play-users and really improve it.
    The more effort you invest, the better you should clarify in advance whether the contribution fits: the best way would be to just open an issue to discuss the feature you plan to implement (make it clear you intend to contribute).

 ### Contributor License Agreement

-When you contribute (code, documentation, or anything else), you have to be aware that your contribution is covered by the same [LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.txt) that is applied to torganized-play-players itself.
+When you contribute (code, documentation, or anything else), you have to be aware that your contribution is covered by the same [LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.txt) that is applied to torganized-play-users itself.
 If you want to contribute to parts not licensed on LGPL then you need to agree to the license given for that part of the software.
 Please contact [Support](support@kaiserpfalz-edv.de) for this.
 In particular you need to agree to the Individual Contributor License Agreement, which can be [found here](https://gist.github.com/Paladins-Inn/b76f623edb7830b4344ef2d5e373075e).
 (This applies to all contributors, including those contributing on behalf of a company).